JimStroomberg/media-engine/README.md

 # media-engine

-Media Engine is a single-queue FastAPI service that accepts video uploads, probes the content with `ffprobe`, picks a quality preset, and produces an MP4 using an `ffmpeg` pipeline.
+Media Engine is a single-queue FastAPI service that accepts video uploads, probes the content with `ffprobe`, picks a quality preset, and produces an MP4 (or M4A for audio-only jobs) using an `ffmpeg` pipeline.
 The first release focuses on a portable CPU baseline (Ubuntu 24.04 container) so it can run on any host while we layer in hardware-specific backends (e.g. Rockchip RK1, NVIDIA Orin) later.

 ## Build status
 [![Build & Push via Docker Build Cloud](https://github.com/JimStroomberg/media-engine/actions/workflows/build.yaml/badge.svg?branch=main)](https://github.com/JimStroomberg/media-engine/actions/workflows/build.yaml)